Zaffri/burp-suite-kotlin-extension-template/README.md

 # Burp Suite Kotlin Extension Template

-A simple template for creating a Burp Suite extension using the Montoya API in Kotlin.
-When building another project I realised that most extension templates were Java based, including the official one.
+A basic template for getting quickly started with Burp Suite extension development for the Montoya API using Kotlin and Maven.

+When building another project I realised that most extension templates were Java based and used Gradle, including the official one.
 Same for the guides and tutorials.
 I decided to build this template from one of my other projects and share it separately in the chance that someone may find it useful.

 ## Getting started